matteoquintiliani/earthworm-docker-sandbox/README.md

   - memphis_test_zip
 ```

-  - Create your second Earthworm Environment (read details in section below) called `memphis_test_git`, from Memphis test but in this case download from a git repository.
+  - Create your second Earthworm Environment containing the Memphis test but in this case obtained by a git repository.
+For that we will give the name of `memphis_test_git`,

 ```sh
 $ make create_ew_env_from_git_repository \